Tasmania in the Summer

 As you can see, there is literally an event for everyone during the summer months in Hobart.

-You can be served the finest dishes by the highest quality chefs; have premium beverages prepared by incredibly talented mixologists with RSA Tasmania qualifications; and be entertained by some of the world’s most accomplished musicians and athletes.
+You can be served the finest dishes by the highest quality chefs; have premium beverages prepared by incredibly talented mixologists with RSA Tasmania qualifications (The RSA qualification (SITHFAB201 – Provide Responsible Service of Alcohol) can be completed online or by correspondence by Express Online Training (Course RTO 40592); and be entertained by some of the world’s most accomplished musicians and athletes.

 While Tasmania may be small in stature compared with its mainland Australian counterparts, it certainly punches above its weight when it comes to natural beauty and summer events.